Fixed angle between two frame Z axes

 Constraint torques act in pairs.
 As expressed by Newton’s third law of motion, if the base port frame exerts a constraint torque on the follower port frame, then the follower port frame must exert an equal and opposite torque on the base port frame.
 Select which of the two constraint torques to sense:

-the constraint torque that the base port frame exerts on the
+Base on Follower— Sense the constraint torque that the base port frame exerts on the follower port frame.

 The block expresses the constraint torque vector in terms of its Cartesian vector components.
 The splitting of a vector into vector components is known as vector resolution.
 The frame whose axes define the vector component directions is known as the resolution frame.
 Select whether to resolve the constraint torque vector in the base or follower port frame.

 - Torque Vector

 Compute and output the Cartesian components of the angle constraint torque vector.
 The output signal is a three-dimensional vector with components expressed about the X, Y, and Z axes of the resolution frame.

 Compute and output the magnitude of the angle constraint torque, including its sign.